 My husband and I fell in love at our will (at that age, most of the youth’s marriage was arranged by their parents).
 However, my parents strongly opposed our marriage because my husband was born in a rural village, but he was the only person I wanted to marry.
 In consequence, I was turfed out of my home by my parents.
 After learning that, my husband comforted me with honeyed words and a solemn pledge of love, by which I was deeply moved to tears.
 That was when our marriage began.

 Within the couple of months after we got married, sometimes we bickered about some petty things, yet it passed easily as long as we forbore each other.
-Then one day, when we were going to the garden to sfruit trees with pesticide, my father-in-law told us to take the pesticide but we both forgot it.
+Then one day, when we were going to the garden to spray fruit trees with pesticide, my father-in-law told us to take the pesticide but we both forgot it.
 As a result, my husband blamed me for not remembering it, while I reproached him for not taking it in advance.
 With this we began to fight.
 He said, “We will talk about this when we get home, don’t embarrass me!”
 Not to be outdone, I said, “I don’t care.”
 He looked at me with an impatient look.
-However, I didn’t take it to heart, thinking that we just tied the knot, needing to calm down, and that everything was going to be fine after a period of time.
+However, I didn’t take it to heart, thinking that we just tied the knot, needing a time of adjustment, and that everything was going to be fine after a period of time.
 Unexpectedly, henceforth, we had quarrels continuously.
 Conflicts and quarrels often happened, more and more furiously, and he even beat me just on account of the slightest thing.
 At that moment, I felt very sick to my stomach and wanted to pack my stuff to go to my elder sister’s.
 But then I thought: I’m already pregnant.
 What’s the point of going there?
 Wouldn’t I have to return eventually?
 Thinking it over, I could only swallow hard to stay at home.
 At this moment, I didn’t believe in our “true love” any more, only hoping our baby’s birth could bring a favorable turn for our relations.

 Just as expected, over the ten months after our baby was born, my husband was always there for me when I needed him for fear that I would endure hardship or tiredness.
 Seeing this, I thought a good life had come, however, the fact was not the same as I imagined.
 One day, my child was playing with my husband’s niece and then they had a fight, my child’s face bled.
 I couldn’t contain my anger and said to my husband, “Look at your niece.
 She beat our child so severely, yet you don’t lecture her.
 How could you not be sorry for him at all?”
 My husband was burned up, saying, “They just had a fight, it doesn’t hurt.
 Wasn’t there just a little bleeding?”
 Then we were in quarreling, grappling with each other.
 After that, it was common for us to have quarrels and frays and we easily tussled.
 I was heart-stricken in the face of our marital discord, spending my days in tears.
 Gradually, I got fed up with our marriage as well as family.